 - 300 JPY for the Shoyoen Garden and the Treasure House

 Shinkyo Bridge or the Sacred Bridge ranks at the top three finest bridges in Japan.
 This elegant red coloured bridge spans across the river at the foot of the hills on which the temples and shrines are located.

-These days, this amazing 16th century bridge is a tourist attraction and one of the most photographed bridges in whole of Japan.
+These days, this amazing 16th-century bridge is a tourist attraction and one of the most photographed bridges in the whole of Japan.
 It is easy to see why.
 The view from the main street is truly unique and extraordinary.